-Over the years I’ve developed and evolved my fuss free Christmas turkey recipe to help me spend less time in the kitchen on Christmas day, and more time with my family.
+Over the years I’ve evolved my fuss free Christmas turkey recipe to help me spend less time in the kitchen on the big day itself, and more time with my family.

 Without a doubt, the star of my Christmas feast is the turkey.
 There are of course many ways to prepare and cook a turkey, and what I’m about to share with you is what I’m going to be doing with my turkey.

-With this recipe you can prepare the turkey the day before (but if like me you’re having a frozen turkey, remember to factor in your Christmas Eve prep into your defrosting schedule).
+With this recipe you can prepare the turkey the day before, but if you’re having a frozen turkey, remember to factor in your Christmas Eve prep into your defrosting schedule.

 - Turkey Foil